INM-6/alpaca/doc/examples.rst

 The folder **examples** contains scripts that show how Alpaca should be used when implementing scripts with provenance tracking.

-The example implements a simple analyses of electrophysiology data and utilize publicly available electrophysiology datasets.
+The example implements a simple analysis of electrophysiology data and utilizes publicly available electrophysiology datasets.
 The following pages will guide you through these examples step-by-step.